BottleRocketStudios/iOS-Hyperspace/Documentation/Migrations/Hyperspace 3.x-4.0 Migration Guide.md

 ### CodableContainer

 While `DecodableContainer` has existed in Hyperspace for quite some time, 4.0 brings with it `EncodableContainer`.
-This protocol functions incredibly similar to it's decoding counterpart and is fully supported by `HTTP.Body`, making it easier than ever to package data into a `URLRequest`.
+This protocol functions incredibly similar to its decoding counterpart and is fully supported by `HTTP.Body`, making it easier than ever to package data into a `URLRequest`.
 In addition for types that can function as a container for both decoding and encoding, the typealias `CodableContainer` exists.